 Golden Sage Martial Arts DanZan Ryu Zenyo Bujutsu

-What is Golden Sage Martial Arts goal and self-defense philosophy?
+Golden Sage Martial Arts goal and self-defense philosophy

 Hurting yourself and others is easy assisting the healing of yourself and others is challenging.
 Generally speaking Self-defense is in accordance to your local laws is a better way to remain a respectable member of society.
 Skillful use of only what force is needed to escape.
 If faced with death or severe bodily damage the level of force for self defense needed may be higher.

 Knowing what are the appropriate legal and moral reactions to physical threats from an attacker is an ongoing exploration.